 A Closed Pod Vape System Is a Good Introduction to Vaping

 If you’ve never vaped before and are looking for the best possible introduction to vaping, you’ll probably love a closed pod system.
-When you think about it, there are really only two types of vaping devices that are heavily marketed toward beginners.
+When you think about it, only two types of vaping devices are heavily marketed toward beginners.
 Disposable vapes and closed pod systems.
 They’re equally good as introductions to vaping, but they’re not that different from one another in price.
 When a disposable vape runs out of e-liquid or battery power, there’s nothing that you can do with it because you can’t refill or recharge it.
 It’s a much better decision from an economic standpoint to buy a vaping device that you can continue to use, and that’s what you’ll get with a closed pod system.